12 Things You Want To Know Before You Shoot

 Some of this can be done on your phone itself, but making use of free video editing software opens up more possibilities to enhance your videos.
 Most importantly, keep making videos, and get them out there for people to watch.

-12. Clean the lens and Set your phone settings
+12. Clean the lens and Set your smartphone settings

 It sounds silly and simple, but this is always a great place to start.
 It’s the equivalent of remembering to take the lens cap off of a DSLR Camera.
 It’s something so obvious that it’s often easy to forget.
 Before you shoot any video with your smartphone, make sure the camera’s view isn’t obstructed, and give it a quick swab.
 Moistened cleaning wipes are the best for this job, but your shirt will also do the trick for you.